FlaxEngine/FlaxDocs/manual/get-started/flax-for-unity-devs/index.md

 ## Assets

 Flax doesn't use `.meta` files.
 Instead of it, every asset contains all required metadata information and is a self contained file.
 Files with extension `.flax` are using our own binary format that is well optimized for scalability and streaming.
-Other assets are usually stored in json format (scenes, settings, etc.).
+Other assets are usually stored in `Json` format (scenes, settings, etc.).

 Flax supports the most popular asset files formats (for 3D models and textures) so you can import your game content.